Maintenance / Spousal Maintenance

 Many stay-at-home spouses who have not held jobs for many years as a result of their child rearing tend to request this type of Maintenance.
 Although awarded on a temporary basis, many judges will order that this type of spousal support continue until a time at which the classes or training end, or when the spouse otherwise becomes financially independent.

-Permanent spousal support is intended to be paid to the less financially stable spouse until the point at which the more financially secure one dies or the recipient remarries.
+Indefinite spousal support is intended to be paid to the less financially stable spouse until the point at which the more financially secure one dies or the recipient remarries.
 This specifically applies in cases in which a marriage was either a long one or the recipient has some type of disability that precludes them from working.

 Determining How Maintenance Is Awarded